infinitelambda/diqu/docs/nav/guide/config/alerts/jira.md

 > Note that dbt singular tests don't have a hash suffix, only test names.
 Hence, if we change the content of a singular test, their test IDs stay the same and the following statuses will still be updated in the same Jira issue.
 > On the other hand, generic test IDs change if we modify their contents, so the module will in turn create a new issue instead.

-## The relationship between Jira issue & dbt test
+## The relationship between Jira issue and the DBT test
 A Jira issue (aka a Jira ticket - defined by `issue_key`) corresponding to 01 dbt test (defined by `test_id`).

-Even though there might be multiple executions of 1 test in our test_results table, all of these executions' metadata are displayed in the same Jira issue if the issue is still in `open` state (issue' status != `Done`)
+Even though there might be multiple executions of 1 test in our test_results table, all of these executions' metadata are displayed in the same Jira issue if the issue is still in the `open` state (issue' status != `Done`)

 In the case where our `test_id` latest status is not `pass`, and the previous corresponding issue has been marked `Done`, the module will **create** a new issue instead of **updating** the previous one.